Situation Room: Origin and staff

-The concept of a "War Room" in the White House originated with President McKinley in 1898 during the Spanish-American War.
+The concept of a "War Room" in the White House originated with President William McKinley in 1898 during the Spanish–American War.
 During McKinley’s tenure, it contained telegraph systems and maps.

 The Situation Room was created in 1961 on the order of President John F. Kennedy after the failure of the Bay of Pigs invasion was attributed to a lack of current information.
 The facility has secure communications systems; the wood panels over the walls hide audio, video, and other systems.

 The Situation Room staff is about 130 people, including five watch teams, which monitor domestic and international events; a travel support team; video operators; and communications technicians.
 Each watch team includes six duty officers, a communications assistant, and a senior intelligence analyst, though the number and composition of the teams may vary, depending on shift requirements and workload.
 The teams are staffed from a pool of senior personnel from agencies in the intelligence community and from the military.
 These members are chosen from heavily vetted nominations made by their parent agencies and are apolitical.
 They stand watch round the clock, monitoring world events and keeping senior White House staff apprised of significant incidents.
 The current director of the Situation Room is Marc Gustafson.